canonical/ubuntu-server-documentation/explanation/configuring-networks.md

 <h3 id="heading--dns-client-configuration">DNS client configuration</h3>

-Traditionally, the file `/etc/resolv.conf` was a static configuration file that rarely needed to be changed, or it automatically changed via DCHP client hooks. `systemd-resolved` handles nameserver configuration, and it should be interacted with through the `systemd-resolve` command.
+Traditionally, the file `/etc/resolv.conf` was a static configuration file that rarely needed to be changed, or it automatically changed via DHCP client hooks. `systemd-resolved` handles nameserver configuration, and it should be interacted with through the `systemd-resolve` command.
 Netplan configures `systemd-resolved` to generate a list of nameservers and domains to put in `/etc/resolv.conf`, which is a symlink:

 ```
 /etc/resolv.conf -> ../run/systemd/resolve/stub-resolv.conf